yunophilic/Gamma-Music-Manager/README.md

 > Note: JDK 8u40 or newer is required to use the JavaFX Dialogs in this application.

+## Jar Building
+* Go to Intellij and build a artifact.
+* Go to out prj\out\artifacts\MusicManagementSystem_jar and there should be a jar there.
+* Double click to run the JAR.

 ### Dependencies
 * [Java SE Development Kit 8u92](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)
 * [jaudiotagger-2.2.3](http://www.jthink.net/jaudiotagger/)